Amelia Island: A Historical Coastal Gem in Northern Florida

 Ft.
 Clinch trails

-The main 3 mile loop around the park is an excellent option for year round biking.
+The main 3 mile loop around the park is an excellent option for year-round biking.
 It’s a great place to cool off during the hot summer months and even more comfortable during the mild winter season.
 Beautiful Spanish moss trees line the entire loop.
 These trees provide ample shade coverage during the hot season.
-You will also find a few off-road bicycle trails for more experienced bikers and anyone looking for an extra challenge.
+You will also find a few off-road bicycle trails for more experienced bikers and anyone else seeking an extra challenge.

-A few miles of hiking trails take you around scenic ponds, providing great opportunities for wildlife sightings.
+A few miles of hiking trails provide great opportunities for wildlife watching.
 Alligators, bobcats, deer, armadillos, and gopher tortoises frequently make appearances, especially during the early morning and evening hours.

 Ft.
 Clinch self guided tour